 Late August through September

-The days are getting shorter and the weather cooler.
+The days are getting shorter and the weather cooler, but the fishing is still amazing.

 If traveling to Alaska in early fall be prepared for some cold and rainy days but I can promise you will be rewarded with excellent fishing!
 Trout and Dolly Varden fishing is at its peak and Silver Salmon are coming into the rivers by the hundreds.
 You will have a sore arm after a day of fighting 10-12 pound silvers.
 Many argue they are the best eating salmon so you will want to bring some home!